wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_admin.memoryProfile.md

 ---
-title: avax:admin.memoryProfile \[POST\] {disallowed}
+title: admin.memoryProfile  {disallowed} - Avalanche
-description: Runs and writes a memory profile.
+description: Example code for the admin.memoryProfile  {disallowed} json-rpc method. Сomplete guide on how to use admin.memoryProfile  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters